Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: The Proposed Pipeline for Writer Identification and Writer Retrieval

 "Since we sum over all descriptors, the aggregated descriptors can suffer from interference of unrelated descriptors that influence the similarity, even if they have low individual similarity" \cite{christlein2019deep} as the similarity $\mathcal{K}(\mathcal{X}, \mathcal{Y})$ between two images represented by sets $\mathcal{X}$ and $\mathcal{Y}$ is computed as follows:

 Hence, more frequently occurring descriptors will be more influential in the final representation and affect the final similarity between global descriptors.
 This phenomenon is called \textit{visual burstiness} \cite{jegou2009burstiness}.
-Recently, a novel approach named \textit{generalized max-pooling} \cite{murray2014generalized} was proposed to overcome this problem and has successfully applied in field of writer identification and retrieval in works of Christlein et al \cite{christlein2018encoding}.
+Recently, a novel approach named \textit{generalized max-pooling} \cite{murray2014generalized} was proposed to overcome this problem and has successfully applied in the field of writer identification and writer retrieval in works of Christlein et al. \cite{christlein2018encoding}.
 We employed this method in our pipeline as it has shown superior performance to the other two methods \cite{murray2016interferences}.
 Generalized max-pooling balances contribution of every embedding $\phi(x) \in \mathbb{R}^{K \times D}$ where $x \in \mathbb{R}^{D}$ is local image descriptor, by solving a ridge regression problem.
 Therefore,

-where $\mathcal{X}$ is the set of all local descriptors of an image, $\xi_{gmp}$ denotes aggregated global image descriptor and $C$ is a constant that can be set arbitrarily since it has no influence as the global image descriptors sine they are subsequently normalized in the post-processing step.
-Equation (\ref{eq:3_writer_identification_pipeline_6}) can be re-formulated for the all $N$ local image descriptors of each image as below:
+where $\mathcal{X}$ is the set of all local descriptors of an image, $\xi_{gmp}$ denotes aggregated global image descriptor and $C$ is a constant that can be set arbitrarily since it does not influence the global image descriptors sine they are subsequently normalized in the post-processing step.
+Equation (\ref{eq:eq_8}) can be re-formulated for all $N$ local image descriptors of each image as below:

 where $\Phi$ and $1_{N}$ denote the $(K \times D) \times N$ matrix of all local image descriptors embeddings and vector of $N$ constants set to $1$, respectively.
-Equation (\ref{eq:3_writer_identification_pipeline_7}) can be turned into a least-squares ridge regression problem \cite{christlein2018encoding, christlein2019handwriting}:
+Equation (\ref{eq:eq_9}) can be turned into a least-squares ridge regression problem \cite{christlein2018encoding,christlein2019handwriting}:

 with $\lambda$ being a regularization parameter.
 In the remainder of this work, $\psi$ denotes the aggregated global image descriptor.